Friends first as 'sick' slopestyle set for Olympic debut

 "Besides, everyone knows what everyone else can do, but you've still got to keep some secrets for the crowd."

-A few meters away Australia's Scotty James was shooting the breeze and laughing in the sunshine as other competitors passed by on their way to the locker rooms.
+A few metres away Australia's Scotty James was shooting the breeze and laughing in the sunshine as other competitors passed by on their way to the locker rooms.

 "I think that's just the nature of snowboarding - we're all pretty good friends and we like to have a laugh.
 I don't think that will change tomorrow.